-Comedy Evaluator Pro (CEP) is a web-based software application that can now be easily used with both mobile and desktop devices to review recorded audio or video stand-up comedy performances in order to:
+Comedy Evaluator Pro (CEP) is a web-based software application that can now be easily used with both mobile and desktop devices to review recorded audio or video stand-up comedy performances or speaking engagements in order to:

-- Provide an objective indication of an overall comedy performance levels.
+- Provide an objective indication of an overall audience laughter generation levels.

-- Provide detailed PAR event data (laughter, cheering and applause) to help identify specific areas for performance improvement.
+- Provide detailed positive audience response (PAR) event data (laughter, cheering and applause) to help identify specific areas for performance improvement.

-If you can operate a couple of easy-to-use buttons, you have the ability to obtain the most detailed and objective comedy performance data available, which can then be used for specific performance improvement.
+If you can operate a couple of easy-to-use buttons, you have the ability to obtain the most detailed and objective audience response data available, which can then be used for targeted performance improvement.